jerryhgladinet/docs/host_centrestack/source/chapter03.rst

     TEAM FOLDERS

 The idea of a Team Folder is similar to that of a local network share.
-Users can be assigned to a Team Folder with read, write permissions at the share level and inside the folder, at the sub-folder level, each sub-folder can define its own folder level permission.
+Users can be assigned to a Team Folder with read and write permissions at the share level.
+Inside the folder, at the sub-folder level, each sub-folder can define its own folder level permissions.

 Add a Team Folder
 ---------------------